SidonTheTroll/cave-of-ordeals/English/Grammar/job-application.md

 Signature: Rohan Khanna
 ```

 ### Ravi Sharma of 59, Andheri West, Mumbai has decided to apply for the post of Sales executive after going through an advertisement of a reputed publishing house, New World Publication, Worly, Mumbai.
-Draft a formal letter for the same with a detailed biodata of the canditate.
+Draft a formal letter for the same with a detailed biodata of the candidate.

     59
     Andheri West